Martin Brzeczek BSGE 1970

 Today, Brzeczek enjoys the outdoor activities of living in Colorado, like backpacking and fly fishing, in addition to traveling the world with his wife.

-“It’s like a vacation, living out here,” he said.
+“It’s like a vacation, living out here,” he says.
 “I’ve enjoyed every minute of it.”

 When he looks back on a career that gave him the opportunity to delve into a number of disciplines, Brzeczek sees general engineering as what helped him get there.